Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/nft-minting/setup-dev-env.rst

     mv cargo-concordium ~/.cargo/bin

-If everything is correct, when you enter the command ``cargo concordium --help`` it should print something similar below.
+If everything is correct, when you enter the command ``cargo concordium --help`` it shows something similar to the below.

 .. image:: images/cargo-help.png
     :width: 100%